-Coachmen installs an Aqua Magic III or an Aqua Magic Galaxy toilet.
-The Aqua Magic III has a flush knob on top, the Aqua Magic Galaxy has two pedals near the front base.
-Before initial use and after emptying holding tank, flush the toilet.
-When the bowl is filled, pour in an 8-ounce bottle of Aqua Kem concentrate, then flush the toilet again.
-This will help control odors.
+Coachmen installs an Aqua Magic Galaxy toilet.
+The Aqua Magic Galaxy has two pedals near the front base.
+Before initial use and after emptying the holding tank, flush the toilet.
+When the bowl is filled, pour in an 8-ounce bottle of Aqua Kem concentrate then flush the toilet again.